What Are EMV Chip Cards?

 We explain how this technology keeps your personal information more secure when used at chip-enabled terminals.

-A new type of credit card is on the rise.
+A recent type of credit card is on the rise.
 EMV chip cards are already common abroad and a variety of financial companies and retailers are working toward adoption in the United States to improve credit card terminal security.
-The main advantage of these cards is that it’s harder to commit fraud at a chip-enabled point-of-sale terminal with an embedded chip credit card than traditional magnetic-strip cards.
+The main advantage of these cards is that it’s harder to commit fraud at a chip-enabled point-of-sale terminal with an embedded chip credit card than a traditional magnetic-strip card.
 We answer commonly asked questions about EMV chips and explain the security features of this type of card below.

 Earn big‑time cash back that never expires.